hdavid03/dsp_tasks/README.md

 #### data_visualizations.py
 This python file contains simple data visualizations and runs in a console window.
 The user can select an option from the menu.
 It is necessary to specify an input file as input argument that contains the sampling times and the given values.
 #### digital_filtering.py
-This python file contains simple FIR and IIR filtering samples.
+This python file contains simple FIR and IIR filtering examples.
 As in the previous case, the application works in a console window with a simple numbered menu list.
 The user must give the input file as input argument.